Loyola Greyhounds men's soccer: The reign of Sento: 1980–1999

-After Bullington retired from coaching following the 1979 season, local coach Bill Sento was hired at the coach of the Greyhounds, and he would lead the team for 20 seasons filled with great success at the NCAA Division I level.
-Despite Loyola's relatively small size as a Division I school and the lack of top quality athletic facilities, Sento proved an extremely capable recruiter and was able to bring top-level talent to the Evergreen, including several players such as Bill Heiser and Zach Thornton who had international experience on US youth national teams as well as others from top-level club programs throughout the country.
+After Bullington retired from coaching following the 1979 season, local coach Bill Sento was hired as the head coach of the Greyhounds, and he would lead the team for 20 seasons at the NCAA Division I level.
+Despite Loyola's relatively small size as a Division I school and the lack of top quality athletic facilities, Sento proved a capable recruiter and was able to bring top-level talent to the Evergreen, including several players such as Bill Heiser and Zach Thornton who had international experience on US youth national teams as well as others from top-level club programs throughout the country.

 Sento's first season resulted in a 4-9-2 overall record, but that was Loyola's worst during his entire tenure.
 In fact, Loyola had only one other losing season under Bill Sento (in 1997).
 Sento almost immediately progressed the Loyola men's soccer program onto the national stage.
 In 1983, the team finished 17-3-0 including a 4–1 victory against the University of Maryland and finished as ECAC Metro Champions.
 Led by players such as the Koziol brothers (Stan and Joe) and Chris Webbert, in 1986 (17-1-4) and 1987 (17-4-2) the Greyhounds went to the NCAA Division I Quarterfinals; both years they beat the University of Virginia (coached by former US National Team manager Bruce Arena) in the tournament and were ranked #1 in the nation going into the 1987 season.

 Other successful seasons followed such as 1990 (16-2-5) and 1992 (16-4-1), and in 1993 (19-3-1) the Greyhounds - led by Thornton, Heiser, Mark Harrison, and Bill Wnek - again marched into the NCAA Tournament, this time losing to Virginia 2–1 in the second round after being up 1-0 for most of the game.

 Despite other notable campaigns and MAAC Championships, the Greyhounds were unable to replicate the overwhelming successes of the late 1980s and early 1990s, and Sento did not have his contract renewed after the 1999 season despite a strong team with 13-6-2 record and being named MAAC Coach of the Year.
 The Sento Era ended with 407 total games played, of which 255 were wins against 112 losses and 40 ties.